-I saw this on a website of a wine club who will not be named.
+I saw this wine marketing scheme on a website of a wine club who will not be named.
 I had to stop, take a moment and think when I saw the statement “Gluten-Free Wines”.
 Was there something that I missed in my 5+ years of work as a sommelier and in wineries???

 How is gluten involved in the winemaking process?

-How are wines not Vegan or vegetarian?
+How are wines not vegan or vegetarian?

 Why do I think wine isn’t vegan?
-If you are a strict vegan who doesn’t even eat honey you should know; lot’s of bugs died in the winemaking process.
+If you are a strict vegan who doesn’t even eat honey you should know, lot’s of bugs died in the winemaking process.
 This is a fact.
 The only exception might be if every single berry was hand sorted and additional materials other than grapes were all removed but this rarely happens.
 I’ve worked harvest in two different countries now and let me tell you, it is a messy bug ridden process.
 If you want a truly vegan experience I suggest switching to distilled spirits.

-Keto-friendly/ Low-Carb/ Sugar Free Wines:
+Keto-friendly/ Low-Carb/ Sugar Free Wines

 How do you get the least-calorie-laden-sugar-free wine without joining a club that makes false promises?
 The easiest solution (also my favorite solution for most of life’s ailments) is to drink Champagne.
 Champagne has the least amount of calories/ carbs and if you select a non-dosage style it means absolutely ZERO grams of sugar are present.
 Most Champagne comes in at around 80 calories per glass but varies based on the level of sweetness.
 Most dry wines are not far behind; for example Pinot Grigio comes in at around 120 calories per glass.
 So, drink Champagne or dry wine (no sweet wine) for the least caloric intake and sugar; it’s not rocket science.